Molly Lanyero

 Lanyero serves on the Parliamentary Committee on Human Rights and the Parliamentary Committee on Education and Sports, and she is a member of the Uganda Women Parliamentary Association (UWOPA).

-Background and education
+Early life and education

-Molly Lanyero attended Shimoni Demonstration School until 1988.
+Molly Lanyero was born on 24 February 1975.
+She attended Shimoni Demonstration School until 1988.
 In 1992, she earned a Uganda Certificate of Education (UCE) from St. Joseph's Senior Secondary School Naggalama.
 In 1995, she earned a Uganda Advanced Certificate of Education (UACE), from Bweranyangi Girls' Senior Secondary School.
 Then in 1997, she earned a Diploma in Secondary Education from the Institute of Teacher Education Kyambogo (ITEK), which now is a component of Kyambogo University.
 Lanyero completed her advanced studies at Makerere University.
 She was awarded a Bachelor of Arts in Social Sciences in 2001 and a Master of Arts in Peace and Conflict Studies in 2008.

 Career

 Between 2002 until 2009, Ms Lanyero served as the Deputy Headmistress at Hillside High School in Bunamwaya, a suburb of Kampala, Uganda's capital city.
 She concurrently served as Project Coordinator for the Foundation for Early Childhood Education & Development, from 2005 until 2007.

 From 2013 until 2014, she was Associate Director for the Regional Associates for Community Development, a non-government organisation.
 In 2014 and 2015, she served as a Grant Consultant at the Embassy of Japan in Kampala, Uganda.